xarial/codestack/solidworks-api/document/tables/export-table-csv/index.md

 Const OUT_FILE_PATH_TEMPLATE As String = "<_FileName_>-<_TableName_>.csv" 'empty string to save in the model's folder Const INCLUDE_HEADER As Boolean = True 'True to include the table header, False to only include data Const TABLE_TYPE As Integer = swTableAnnotationType_e.swTableAnnotation_BillOfMaterials  '-1 to use selected table or table type as defined in swTableAnnotationType_e (e.g. swTableAnnotationType_e.swTableAnnotation_BillOfMaterials to export all BOM tables)
+Const ALL_SHEETS As Boolean = False 'False to export from active sheet only

 Const MERGE As Boolean = False 'True to merge all tables into a single file
 ~~~